-- 10. In the following list, what do you think are the three (3) most important infrastructure improvements for a healthy community? (the factors that you think can improve the quality of life in your community?)
+O. In the following list, what do you think are the three (3) most important infrastructure improvements for a healthy community? (the factors that you think can improve the quality life in your community?)
+Parks and recreation y of

-- Parks and recreation
+Clean and reliable transportation (i.e.: electric buses, bikes, & scooters)

-- Clean and reliable transportation (i.e.: electric buses, bikes, & scooters)
+Affordable housing

-- Affordable housing
+Good jobs and healthy economy

-- Good jobs and healthy economy
+Climate resilient infrastructure (cooling centers, shade, etc.)

-- Climate resilient infrastructure (cooling centers, shade, etc.)
+Healthcare centers and health clinics

-- Healthcare centers and health clinics
+Reliable energy source

-- Reliable energy source
+Clean and safe drinking water systems

-- Clean and safe drinking water systems
+Other (please specify)

-- Other (please specify)
+1. Finish the following sentence: I want the Salton Sea to be

-- 11. Finish the following sentence: I want the Salton Sea to be
+2. In order to claim your \$10 gift card, we need a way to get in touch with you.
+Please fill out information below: Name the

-12. In order to claim your \$10 gift card, we need a way to get in touch with you.
-Please fill out the information below:
+Email Address